pengi/gdb_ocd_loader/README.md

 ## OS aware debugging

-Since running pyocd with loaded elf file, while running FreeRTOS, it is possible to list and inspect threads:
+If using an RTOS aware gdb-server, for example `openocd` or `pyocd`, it is possible to list RTOS tasks and inspect RTOS tasks:

 ```
 (gdb) info threads